maevadevs/Learn-SQL-Server/0-introduction/02-using-ssms-and-default-sys-dbs.md

 - Sets a template for every database that is newly created
 - A template for the SQL server in order to create a new database
 - When we create a new database, the data present in model database are moved to new database to create its default objects
-- By default it does not contain any data
+- By default, it does not contain any data
+  - This can be customized in order to get custom startup database at creation
 - Not specific to creation of new database only
   - Whenever the SQL server starts, the `Tempdb` is created by using `model` database in the form of a template